 The Notes are denominated and payable in pounds sterling.
 If investors measure their investment returns by reference to a currency other than pounds sterling, an investment in or continued investment in the Notes will entail foreign exchange related risks due to, among other factors, possible significant changes in the value of pounds sterling relative to the currency by reference to which such investors measure the return on their investments.
 These changes may be due to economic, political and other factors over which we have no control.
-Depreciation of pounds sterling against the currency by reference to which such investors measure the return on their stated coupon rates and could result in a loss to investors when the return on the Notes is translated into the currency by reference to which such investments.
+Depreciation of pounds sterling against the currency by reference to which such investors measure the return on their investments could cause a decrease in the effective yield of the Notes below their stated coupon rates and could result in a loss to investors when the return on the Notes is translated into the currency by reference to which such investors measure the return on their investments.